 Click a VLAN list in Figure 34.
 You can modify or delete a created VLAN.
 Click <Delete> at the bottom.
-You can delete a VLAN directly, as shown in Figure 36.
+You can delete a VLAN directly, as shown in the following figure.

-Figure 36 Modifying/Deleting a created VLAN
+Figure 36 Modifying/Deleting a Created VLAN

-As shown in Figure 37, the entire LAN is divided into 3 VLANs: VLAN2, VLAN100 and VLAN200.
+As shown in the following figure, the entire LAN is divided into 3 VLANs: VLAN2, VLAN100 and VLAN200.
 It is required that the devices in a same VLAN can communicate to each other, but different VLANs are isolated.
 The terminal PCs cannot distinguish Tag packets, so the ports on connecting Switch A and Switch B with PCs are set to Untag port.
 VLAN2, VLAN100 and VLAN200 packets need to be transmitted between Switch A and Switch B, so the ports connecting Switch A and Switch B should be set to Tag ports, permitting the packets of VLAN 2, VLAN 100 and VLAN 200 to pass through.
-Table 5 shows specific configuration.
+The following table shows specific configuration.

 Item Configuration

-VLAN2 Set port 1 and port 2 of Switch A and B to Untag ports, and port 7 to Tag
+VLAN2 Set port 1 and port 2 of Switch A and B to Untag ports, and port 7 to Tag port.

-port.

-VLAN100 Set port 3 and port 4 of Switch A and B to Untag ports, and port 7 to Tag
+VLAN100 Set port 3 and port 4 of Switch A and B to Untag ports, and port 7 to Tag port.

-port.

-Set port 5 and port 6 of Switch A and B to Untag ports, and port 7 to Tag
+VLAN200 Set port 5 and port 6 of Switch A and B to Untag ports, and port 7 to Tag port.